sttoracle/ORACASB/README.md

 </center>
 </div>

 Update the CASB security control baseline for your assigned Salesforce instance.
-To do so, **in <span style="color:red">your free Cloud Trial account</span> CASB Service** ,  click on "*Applications*" in the left navigation bar
+To do so, **in <span style="color:red">your free Cloud Trial account</span> CASB Service** ( it should already be open in one of your private browsing tabs ),  click on "*Applications*" in the left navigation bar

 ![](images/CASB/hamburger.png)